Anatolian languages: Milyan

 Milyan was previously considered a variety of Lycian, as "Lycian B", but it is now classified as a separate language.

 Carian

 Carian was spoken in Caria.
 It is fragmentarily attested from graffiti by Carian mercenaries and other members of an ethnic enclave in Memphis, Egypt (and other places in Egypt), personal names in Greek records, twenty inscriptions from Caria (including four bilingual inscriptions), scattered inscriptions elsewhere in the Aegean world and words stated as Carian by ancient authors.
 Inscriptions first appeared in the 7th century BC.

 Sidetic

 Sidetic was spoken in the city of Side.
-It is known from coin legends and bilingual inscriptions that date from the 5th–2nd century BC.
+It is known from coin legends and bilingual inscriptions that date from the 5th to the 2nd centuries BC.

 Pisidian

 The Pisidic language was spoken in Pisidia.
 Known from some thirty short inscriptions from the first to second centuries AD, it appears to be closely related to Lycian and Sidetic.

+Language of Kalašma

+The "language of Kalašma" was spoken in the Kalašma region, which can maybe be localised near the modern city of Bolu.
+The language is known from a single inscription on a clay tablet found in Hattusa.

 Lydian

 Lydian was spoken in Lydia.
 Within the Anatolian group, Lydian occupies a unique and problematic position due, first, to the still very limited evidence and understanding of the language and, second, to a number of features not shared with any other Anatolian language.
 The Lydian language is attested in graffiti and in coin legends from the end of the 8th or the beginning of the 7th century BC down to the 3rd century BC, but well-preserved inscriptions of significant length are presently limited to the 5th–4th centuries BC, during the period of Persian domination.
 Extant Lydian texts now number slightly over one hundred but are mostly fragmentary.